-The Victorian renal key performance indicators (KPIs) measure for the performance of renal services in Victoria.
+The Victorian renal key performance indicators (KPIs) measure the performance of renal services in Victoria.
 These indicators aim to drive quality improvement and increase efficiency and consistency through transparent comparison of performance.

 Each indicator has clear definitions and parameters.
-Data is collected monthly through a specially designed website portal.
+Data has been collected monthly through a specially designed website portal.

-This report is the 28th edition and reports data from January 2021 to June 2021.
+This report is the 29th and final edition and reports data from July 2021 to December 2021.
 Each health service CEO has given formal permission to participate in the data collection and benchmarking program.